 Requiring specific government-issued photo IDs in order to vote on Election Day is a restrictive measure that hurts voters.
 Experiences in other states show that requiring photo ID, even if the state provides the ID, disenfranchises voters.

-LR3CA, introduced in 2021, is the latest in a series of attempts over the past decade to institute harmful voter ID measures on the state’s voters.
-This proposed Constitutional amendment would write voter disenfranchisement into the Nebraska Constitution.
+A proposed ballot initiative for 2022 is the latest in a series of attempts over the past decade to institute harmful voter restriction measures.
+This proposed revision would write voter disenfranchisement into the Nebraska Constitution.
 It is a costly proposal that would require an untold amount of taxpayer dollars to address a problem that doesn’t exist.
 There is zero evidence of problems with elections in Nebraska, and we are dedicated to making sure voter access is not significantly affected by what amounts to security theater.

 Article V of the U.S. Constitution allows state legislatures to apply to attend a convention to propose amendments to the Constitution.
 Once two-thirds of the states have submitted an application, Congress is authorized to convene such a convention.
 This convention will have the authority to propose amendments to the constitution that then must be ratified by three-fourths of states, either by their state legislatures or by an individual state convention.